Loading clinical trials...

 This study is designed to investigate whether non-invasive ultrasound (US) that is optimized for stimulation and can elicit an anti-inflammatory response in people with Inflammatory Arthritis as compared to a sham intervention.
 The primary endpoint is the change in pro-inflammatory cytokines in blood drawn before and after US.
 Each participant receives 4 experimental US sessions, one of which is randomly assigned to be placebo.

-The main purpose of this study is to determine the efficacy and safety of LY3972406 in adult participants with moderate-to-severe plaque psoriasis.
+The purpose of this study is to evaluate clinical effectiveness and safety of BMS-986322 in participants with moderate-to-severe psoriasis.

 NCT06888193